 Yelp is one of the largest online local business search, review and recommendation service, which enables consumers to access ratings, and read reviews and opinions about local businesses.
 Yelp is headquartered in San Francisco, CA and was founded in 2004 with the mission to connect people to great local businesses.

-In Fall 2018, I interned as a Software Engineering Intern at Yelp in San Francisco, CA. The internship lasted sixteen weeks and there were around 40 interns during the Fall Quarter.
+In Fall 2018, I interned as a Software Engineer at Yelp in San Francisco, CA. The internship lasted sixteen weeks and there were around 40 interns during the Fall Quarter.
 Yelp puts on a fantastic internship program called the Yelp Internship Program (YIP) that featured 1-2 intern events every week.
 In terms of compensation and perks, Yelp pays interns competitively with other top tech companies (Google, Facebook, LinkedIn) and provided interns with a decent amount of swag.

 During my internship, I worked as a Backend Software Engineering Intern for the Commerce Platform - Revenue Team.
 This was my first internship with a tech company; and as such, I learned a remarkable amount from my internship.
 In addition, the amount I learned was compounded due to the fact that I got to work on an end-to-end feature that worked through all phases of the design and development process.

 Yelp develops new services as a part of the Service-Oriented Architecture (SOA) concept and has a fancy Platform-as-a-Service (PaaS) distributed system known as PaaSTA, which is used for building, deploying, and running new services.
 The feature that I worked on involved designing and implementing a service in Yelp's SOA, and then deploying it using PaaSTA and a Jenkins Continuous Integration (CI) pipeline.